During the COVID-19 pandemic, refer to the Benefits Updates webpage for relevant information.

 - If the participant’s employment terminates or stops participating in the program, any unclaimed contributions will be forfeited.

-All benefits-eligible faculty and staff with the exception of visiting fellows may participate.
+All faculty and staff with the exception of visiting fellows may participate.
 For postdoctoral research fellows, pretax deductions can only be taken from the wage supplement.

 Deadlines & Application Process